 Pool your resources for this larger-than-life project.
 You can organize with a group and ask vegan businesses for sponsorship.
 Vegan billboards get noticed!
 Think outside the box.
 VegFund’s Innovative Outreach grants can help support your creative ideas for animal rights activism.

 Be Fair Be Vegan campaign

 The Busy Activist

 If your career keeps you too busy to join other activists in the trenches, keep in mind that your greatest asset may be your earning power.
 Donations large and small free individuals and organizations from financial concerns so that they can carry out the direct work of activism.
 Support the efforts of organizations that influence private companies, the public, and the law to be more compassionate.
 For one, you can support an activist today through VegFund!

 There’s no limit to ideas for animal rights activism.
 Just ask IAPF’s Akashinga, the all-female anti-poaching unit in Zimbabwe reaching out to their community with a vegan message.

 VegFund exists to support animal rights activists like you.
-If you are thinking about stepping up your activism, consider one or more of our eight grant categories.
+Learn more about our grant programs and decide which one is right for you.
 You can apply for additional grants as your activism grows!